List of Space Shuttle landing sites: Kennedy Space Center

 The Shuttle Landing Facility at the Kennedy Space Center in Florida has a single 15000 ft concrete runway, 15/33.
 It is designated Runway 15 or 33, depending on the direction of use.
 The first landing at the SLF was for mission STS-41B in 1984; landings were suspended at the site following brake damage and a blown tire during the STS-51D landing in 1985, and resumed in 1990.
 Thirty-six missions landed on Runway 15 and forty-two missions landed on Runway 33, accumulating a total of 78 missions.

 Edwards Air Force Base

-Edwards Air Force Base in California was the site of the first Space Shuttle landing, and became a back-up site to the prime landing location, the Shuttle Landing Facility at the Kennedy Space Center.
+Edwards Air Force Base in California was the site of the first Space Shuttle landing and became a backup site to the prime landing location, the Shuttle Landing Facility at the Kennedy Space Center.
 Several runways are arrayed on the dry lakebed at Rogers Dry Lake, and there are also concrete runways.
 Space shuttle landings on the lake bed took place on Runways 05/23, 15/33 and 17/35.
 Of the concrete strips, the main Runway 04/22 was utilized.
 During the renovation of 04/22, a temporary runway (with the same designation) was constructed parallel to it and used for one landing (STS-126).
-Five ALT free flights and 54 operational Space Shuttle missions landed on Edwards Air Force Base runways, making a total of fifty-nine.
+Five ALT free flights and fifty-four operational Space Shuttle missions landed on Edwards Air Force Base runways, making a total of fifty-nine.